CERG-C/CERG-C.github.io/Hazard_lava_modeling/Hazard_lava_modeling.md

     - Initial lava temperature and rheological properties
     - Emplacement conditions (open channel or insulating tube)

 No model is yet able to capture the ensemble of these parameters, and therefore each model relies on different assumptions[^5].
 For instance, the *FLOWGO* model[^6] describes the physics behind the down-flow evolution of thermal and rheological properties of lava flows, but assumes a **channel-contained** lava flow.
-Other models models, such as *Q-LavHA*[^7] or *MrLavaLoba*[^8] bypass the use of physics and describe the emplacement of lava flows as **stochastic** processes. **Understanding both i) the issues behind the studied problem (e.g., process-driven research vs hazard assessment) and the limitations behind numerical models is key to identify and adopt the appropriate modelling approach.**
+Other models models, such as *Q-LavHA*[^7] or *MrLavaLoba*[^8] bypass the use of physics and describe the emplacement of lava flows as **stochastic** processes. **Understanding both i) the issues behind the studied problem (e.g., process-driven research vs hazard assessment) and ii) the limitations behind numerical models is key to identify and adopt the appropriate modelling approach.**

 !!! warning "Modeling natural phenomena"